-Dr Güneş Tavmen is ESRC Postdoctoral Fellow at the Department of Digital Humanities, working on data-driven urbanism.
-Her postdoctoral project follows up from her PhD research on (open) data-driven practices, initiatives and discourses in the context of smart city planning in London, which she completed at Birkbeck, University of London.
-In her research, Güneş works to locate smart cities and data-driven governance within the wider debates of digital culture, and traces a historical lineage to the relation between cybernetics and urban planning.
+Güneş joined the Department of Digital Humanities in 2019 as ESRC Postdoctoral Fellow prior to assuming her role as Lecturer in Digital Innovation and Management.
+She gained her PhD from Birkbeck, University of London with research on (open) data-driven practices, initiatives and discourses in the context of smart city planning in London.
+In her dissertation, Güneş locates smart cities and data-driven governance within the wider debates of digital culture and traces a historical lineage to the relation between cybernetics and urban planning.
+Her current research investigates how digital apps modulate urban infrastructure and what the social, material and cultural implications of these emerging hybrids are.

 Prior to her PhD studies, Güneş worked at a civil society organisation in Istanbul where she carried out policy research on ICT, digital innovation, and e-government.
 Following that, she led projects on digital surveillance and censorship in Turkey, which included preparing reports for the Association for Progressive Communications.